Hallo Spencer: Nero

-The series abroad
+International Dubs

-In the early 1990s, after many years of success in its homeland and in other countries that broadcast a dubbed version of the original series including Mexico, Saban International bought the foreign rights to Hallo Spencer.
-The show was soon translated and broadcast in many countries around the world, including the United States, Canada, the United Kingdom, China, Israel, Spain, Singapore, Russia, most countries in Scandinavia and the Netherlands.
+In the early 1990s, after many years of success in its homeland and in other countries that broadcast dubbed versions of the original series including Mexico, Saban International bought the foreign rights to Hallo Spencer.
+The show was soon translated and released in many countries around the world, including Poland, United States, Canada, the United Kingdom, China, Israel, Spain, Singapore, Russia, most countries in Scandinavia and the Netherlands.

-However, the rushed translations and changes made to the show were often for the worse.
-The European style of characters speaking over one another worked very badly in other regions, making scenes unintelligible and worse, laughable.
-This was not helped by the comparatively low budget of the programme.
+However, the rushed translations and changes made to the show were for the worse.
+The European style of characters speaking over one another made scenes unintelligible and laughable in other regions.
+This was not helped by the program's comparatively low budget.

 The North American version was retitled The Hallo Spencer Show and heavily edited by translating and rewriting scripts, cutting seven minutes from each episode in order to fit the American broadcast schedule during its first-run syndication on local networks around 3:00 PM EST/2:00 PM Central Time Zone, and to accommodate the inclusion of a rap at the end, summarizing the events of the episode.
 The scenes were also rearranged which resulted in continuity errors.

 The title character, Spencer, was renamed Hello Spencer (Hello an English version of the name instead of the original German Version) now being his first name, due to the impossibility of removing the "Hallo (German for Hello) Spencer" sign usually seen behind him in his office), and many other characters were altered to make them more palatable.
 Nepomuk also found himself with a first name: Grumpowski, Elvis became Elmar and the house band, the Quietschbeus became The Screech Boys.
 The series aired from 1992 to 1993.
-An alternate English dub was produced by PentaTV in the late 2000s.
+In the late 2000s, an alternative and more faithful English dub was produced by Hallo Spencer's production company, PentaTV.
 The PentaTV English dub was included as a bonus feature in the German DVDs.

 Episode availability

 Episodes of the original version are widely available in Germany on VHS and DVD.

-The English language version is unsurprisingly rarer.
-52 episodes were originally translated and broadcast, but only six have been released on VHS, in three volumes in the United Kingdom.
+The English language version is very rare online, unsurprisingly.
+52 episodes were originally translated and broadcast, but only six have been released on VHS in three volumes in the United Kingdom.
 Judging by the contents of the tapes, the American episodes seem to have been chosen at random, with no regard at all to the running order of the original series.

 The contents of each tape is as follows: